smh13/Final_project/README.md

-this was my construct week solo project a 5 day project to make a website inspired from BAth and Body works
+this was my solo project
+a 5 day project
+to make a website inspired from BAth and Body works